arvinsroom/msmw-docs/docs/future-development.md

 ---
+id: future-development
-sidebar_label: Future Development
+title: Future Development
 sidebar_position: 11
 ---

-# Future Development of the Tool

 We intend to continue developing this tool over time, but with the release of this tool are hitting a pause so that we can support current research, listen to researcher feedback, and further solidify the foundation before we move forward.